Caseyy89/FlippingCalc/README.md

-# FlippingCalc

-How to Use
+# How to Use Flipping Calc

 Step 1: Select Tab you want to use